-Applications for burial must be made to the Council Offices between the hours of 9.00 a.m. to 4.00 p.m.
+Applications for burial must be made to Bereavement Services between the hours of 9.00 a.m. to 4.00 p.m.
 Monday to Friday.
-The Council Offices are closed on public holidays.
+The council is closed on public holidays.

-All initial bookings for a burial (including the burial of cremated remains) in the Cemeteries must first be made to the Council Offices either by telephone (01902 696111) or in person and confirmed in writing as soon as possible thereafter using the Council's specified Notice of Interment form referred to in paragraph 3.3 below.
+All initial bookings for a burial (including the burial of cremated remains) in the cemeteries must first be made to Bereavement Services either by telephone (01902 696111) or in person and confirmed in writing as soon as possible thereafter using the council's specified Notice of Interment form referred to in paragraph 3.3 below.